25 Glow In The Dark Party Ideas | All You Need to Know

 Can You Throw a Glow in the Dark Party at Home?

-Yes, of course, you can!
+Yes, of course you can!
 In fact, you might consider such an event one of the coolest things to do with the children at home, as they will have a blast helping you organize it and enjoying every minute of it!
-The best thing about a glow in the dark party is that you can throw it on any occasion: a celebration, a housewarming party idea, a birthday, an anniversary, a fun event to share with your friends to shake off the routines, etc.
+The best thing about a glow in the dark party is that you can throw it on any occasion: a celebration, a housewarming party, a birthday party, a work event, an anniversary, a fun event to share with your friends to shake off the routines, etc.

 What Do You Need for a Glow in the Dark Party?

-Usually, the materials needed to throw a glow in the dark party include the following materials and supplies:
+Usually, the materials needed to throw a glow in the dark party include the following:

-• Neon/fluorescent paint, tape, paper, and other items from a party store or a stationery shop;
+- Neon/fluorescent paint, tape, paper, and other items from a party store or stationery shop;

 In case you are wondering how many black lights you need for a glow in the dark party, the answer depends on the size of the room.
 If you throw the party in a living room, a garage, or a patio, one black light kit should be enough.
 However, if the space is generous (think between 20×20 feet and 50×50 feet), you might need two blacklight kits to make sure you spread the magic in every corner of that space!